joshbegley/nyt-latest/README.md

 https://nytimes.com/2024/10/11/arts/music/stevie-wonder-sing-your-song-as-we-fix-our-nations-broken-heart-review.html

 **The Athletic FC answers your questions: What do you want to know about the game?**\
 `What do you want to know about the game?
-Phil Hay is here to answer your questions, big and small`\
+Phil Hay will answer questions - big and small - in the TAFC newsletter next week.`\
 https://nytimes.com/athletic/5836931/2024/10/11/tafc-questions-mailbag/

 **How Global Warming Made Hurricane Milton More Intense and Destructive**\